-External fixation is a useful tool in the management of fractures and certain difficult orthopedic problems such as limb length discrepancy.
-External fixation a useful tool in fracture management and in the case of pelvic fracture it may be a primary life saving device
+An external fixator is a useful tool in the management of fractures and certain difficult orthopedic problems such as limb length discrepancy.
+External fixation a useful tool in fracture management and in the case of pelvic fracture it may be a primary life-saving device

 With external fixation, pins and/or wires are percutaneously inserted into the bone and held in place by an external frame.